-In softwood mills, batch digester relief steam condensates and continuous digester flash steam condensates go to a turpentine recovery system.
-The underflow from the turpentine decanter is a relatively low flow that is rich in methanol, turpentine and TRS, making this foul condensate a prime candidate for stripping.
+In softwood mills, batch digester relief and continuous digester flash steam condensates go to a turpentine recovery system.
+The underflow from the turpentine decanter is a relatively low flow that is rich in methanol, turpentine, and TRS, making a foul condensate that is a prime candidate for stripping.